shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/06-jupyter-on-cirrus/jhub-dask.md

 ## Dask-Jobqueue

-!!! note
+!!! important
-    `dask-jobqueue` is supported only on the HPC JupyterHub.
+    `dask-jobqueue` is supported **only** on the HPC JupyterHub.
 Use `dask-gateway` for scalable clusters on NCAR's Kubernetes JupyterHub.

 The Dask-Jobqueue package will only work on the HPC JupyterHub.
 Dask-Gateway is the correct solution for deploying scalable Dask clusters on the NCAR K8s JupyterHub.